AnishRacherla/network_file_system/README.md

 ASSUMPTION:
-when multiple user are writing and one of them changes the sentence count(by adding delimeter), the indexing changes,so the second person write wont take place like what it should .(this is not handled in our project).
+when multiple user are writing and one of them changes the sentence count(by adding delimeter), the indexing changes,so the second person write wont take place like what it should . if we want we can also  send error msg to user2 if user1 changes sentence count (by adding delimeter).